fernandomarins/on-the-map/README.md

 ## Project Overview

-Thiss an app allows the user to post a location along with a link to a server.
+This is an app allows the user to post a location along with a link to a server.
 The app will display the posted links both in a map and in a table view.
 By tapping on the pin users can see a URL.
 The user will be able to add their own data by posting a string that can be geocoded to a location, and a URL.

 ## Skills Learned